JosephJohnAlexander/Codesans/README.md

 When I was creating Nailbody, I want to have a monospaced/duospaced sans serif typeface, because I always think that serifs and sanses are basic fonts.
 There are several fonts I have wanted, but none of them satisfy me.

 [Inconsolata](https://github.com/googlefonts/Inconsolata) is relased under [SIL OpenFont License](https://openfontlicense.org/open-font-license-official-text/).
-The requirement for fonts to remain under this license does not apply to any document created using the fonts or their derivatives.
+The fonts and derivatives, however, cannot be released under any other type of license.
 And there are no vertical lines but slashes in the glyph of the number sign.

 [Selectric Advocate](https://www.creativefabrica.com/product/selectric-advocate/) is not free for commercial usages.